microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/acr.md

 ## Attach Container Registry to AKS cluster

-Next we'll attach the container registry to our AKS cluster, then our AKS cluster can pull docker images from the container registry.
+Next we will attach the container registry to our AKS cluster, then our AKS cluster can pull docker images from the container registry.

 ```powershell
 az aks update